nanvel/blog/2020/07/ruby.md

 ## Types

-Type of an object - set of behaviours that characterize the object (the set of methods it responds to).
+Type of an object - set of behaviors that characterize the object (the set of methods it responds to).

 TRUE, FALSE, NIL constants, but lowercase is preferred.